Skip to content

 ## Column-oriented storage

 ClickHouse® stores data in a column-oriented format, which significantly optimizes read performance for analytical queries.
-By storing data in columns rather than rows, ClickHouse reduces the amount of I/O operations needed during query execution, as it only reads the necessary columns from disk.
+By storing data in columns rather than rows, ClickHouse® reduces the number of I/O operations needed during query execution, as it only reads the necessary columns from disk.

 ## Compression